globewalldesk/YouMadLibs/readme.md

 Simon Neutert](https://github.com/simonneutert/sinatras-skeleton/blob/master/routes/user_routes.rb)
 (itself based on the tutorials by Chacon and Klise).

+I still had to do quite a bit of coding on my own to create accounts and then add editing and deleting functions.

-That's where I am right now (as of April 18, 2018).
+That's where I am right now (as of April 22, 2018).

 ### Future plans

-It's still not possible to create new accounts, but it shouldn't be a huge stretch to add them.
-Once the user account stuff is in place, I want to make it possible to do several things:
+The biggest things that need doing are (1) actually make sure only authorized users can edit and delete a madlib and (2) get the latest code working on Heroku (it's not working for some reason as of April 22, 2018).

+I also want to do a massive refactoring of main.js.
+The whole thing needs to be redesigned and made more modular.

+Also:

+* Design edit & delete buttons.
-* Associate madlibs with accounts; allow users to view just their own madlibs.
+* Create page allowing users to view just their own madlibs.
 * Show numbers of views and of fill-outs of each madlib.
-* Save the fill-outs (if the user so chooses).
+* Save the fill-outs (if the user so chooses); let others display them.
 * Rate madlibs and allow sorting based on rating.
-* Rate fill-outs and allow sorting based on that.
+* Rate fill-outs and allow sorting based on rating.